thin-edge/thin-edge.io/docs/src/extend/firmware-management/building-image/yocto/tutorial.md

 ---

 :::caution
 Yocto is the defacto embedded linux distribution toolkit, however it is famous for its steep learning curve.
-Due to this it is **critical** that you follow the instructions, as deviating from them will mostly lead to problems!
+Due to this, it is **critical** that you follow the instructions, as deviating from them will mostly lead to problems!
 :::

 This guide walks you through a building a custom image using Yocto.
 The images produced by Yocto are always for dedicated devices as this allows the size of the images to significantly reduced as only the components which are related to the device are included.
 For example the images produced in this tutorial are only about 80MB in size.
 In comparison the "lite" image from Raspberry Pi is about 550MB!